10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 Entry fees are not refundable or deferrable.

-WE DO NOT SEND OUT RACE NUMBERS.
-Numbers will be available for collection on the day from the Jaguar Sports & Social Club.
+WE DO NOT SEND OUT RACE NUMBERS AND CHIPS.
+Numbers and chips will be available for collection on the day from the Jaguar Sports & Social Club.
 Please make sure you arrive in time to collect your number.

 Alternatively, numbers may be collected on the day prior to race day - from 2pm to 4pm from the Scout Hut in Washbrook Lane.